Home » Recipe Index » Recipe

 This is a bake I thought long and hard about.
 I wanted to give the bakers a real technical challenge, yet I didn’t want to scare anyone off.

-This way no one is left out of Bread Week because they didn’t have a kitchen scale.
-My Bake-Along is ALL inclusive, you just have to want to do it.
+No one is left out of Bread Week because they didn’t have a kitchen scale.
+My Bake-Along is ALL inclusive, you only have to want to do it.

 Paul Hollywood's Cottage Loaf with American Measurements